pydantic/pydantic/docs/usage/types.md

 ## ByteSize

 You can use the `ByteSize` data type to convert byte string representation to raw bytes and print out human readable versions of the bytes as well.

+!!! info
     Note that `1b` will be parsed as "1 byte" and not "1 bit".

 ```py
 {!.tmp_examples/types_bytesize.py!}